Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 are now able to send and receive job opportunity related communications directly from the Talent Catalog.

+Candidates can communicate one-to-one with their local source partner, for example TBB or CRS in Indonesia.
+They can communicate with their local partner plus the employer (or destination partner) when they are up to at least CV review stage.
+Lastly, upon accepting a job offer, they can communicate with the relocating cohort of candidates, their local support partner and of course the destination partner or employer.

 <div class="card-image-container-narrow">
   <img src="./../assets/images/v220/JobChatsCandidate.png"
         alt="Candidate Registration and Consents" class="card-image">